ym001/distancia/docs/matrixDistance.rst

 27. `MatrixSpectral`_ : Compares matrices based on their eigenvalue spectra, often used for graph adjacency matrices.
 #. `Graph Edit Distance`_  : Measures the number of edits (insertion, deletion, modification of edges/nodes) needed to transform one graph into another.
-#. `Resistance`_  : Based on electrical network theory, comparing the resistance of nodes between two graph adjacency matrices.
+#. `ResistanceDistance`_  : Based on electrical network theory, comparing the resistance of nodes between two graph adjacency matrices.
 #. `RandomWalk`_
 #. `GraphEditMatrix`_
 #. `PatternBased`_